francois-durand/my_toy_package/docs/tutorial.rst

       Remote name: origin
       Description: My Toy Package shows how to create and maintain a package.

 In a browser, you can go to your GitHub account to check that everything is there.
-If not, do an initial commit in
-PyCharm: VCS → Commit...

 N.B.: if you use a public GitHub repository, using PyPI is free (but not for a private repository).